UtrechtUniversity/yoda/docs/graphic_mark/README.md

 Only use the graphic mark in the way it is described in this manual.

 ## License
-This project is licensed under the GPL-v3 license.
+This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0).
 The full license can be found in [LICENSE](LICENSE).